Efficiency in Digital Economies -- A Primer on Tokenomics: Socio-economic transformation in the digital age

+Any supplier can plug into a permissionless and public protocol, so too can any distributor.
+Therefore, both suppliers and distributors are subject to market competition, as opposed to the proprietary selection process that a centralized company goes through for its suppliers and distributors.
+Competitive markets kill inefficiencies and drive down costs, which should allow protocol-coordinated services to outcompete company-coordinated services, accruing to the consumer’s benefit \cite{kuznetsov2017}.

 Protocols enable and create networks of exchange, as the TCP/IP created the Internet.
-Instead of being freely open limitlessness, like the Internet, those crypto based protocols now have limits.
+Instead of being freely open limitlessness, like the Internet, those DLT-based protocols now have \emph{limits}.
 Limits are introduced through scarce token that store the value of the whole protocol.
-Those limited protocols now create, enable and entail economics\cite{burniske2019}.
+Those limited protocols now create, enable and entail economic rules such as \emph{tokenized} incentives to maintain its goal \cite{burniske2019}.

-\subsection{The Delta to traditional economies}
+\subsection{The delta to traditional economies}

-Traditionally, large parts of our society have been organized and secured by a legal system enforcing contractual agreements which regulates the interactions within societies.
-The governance rules hereby regulate the process of decision making among all stakeholders involved and allows people to interact within a community, network or an organization on a sound basis.
-Rules enable exchange — economic exchange but also social exchange.
-Those rules are enforced by the government and its agencies, which provide a central authority.
+Traditionally, large parts of our society have been organized and secured by a legal system enforcing contractual agreements which regulates the interactions within societies \cite{zumbansen2007}.
+The governance rules hereby regulate the process of decision making among all stakeholders and allows followers to interact within a community, network or an organization on a sound basis.
+Rules enable economic exchange and social exchange.
+Those rules are enforced by the government and its agencies, which provide a central-orchestrated authority \cite{blankart2000}.

-Within a permissionless blockchain network, no central authority exists to enforce those rules.
-The protocol underlying the network automatically enforces the governance rules set by the community.
-As such, the blockchain protocol is comparable to the constitution and laws of nation states.
-Those protocols minimize the principal-agent dilemma or reduce moral hazard in a resistant manner.
-Different researchers in Economic science, e.g. Joseph E. Stiglitz, have engaged to the proposition, that markets do not work in a simple and idealized way and therefore nation states mainly steer the actions of their citizens by disincentivize.
+Within a permissionless DLT-based protocol, no central authority exists to enforce those rules.
+The protocol itself automatically enforces the governance rules set by the community.
+As such, DLT-based protocols are comparable to the constitution and laws of nation states.
+Different researchers in economic science, e.g. Stiglitz (1989) \cite{stiglitz1989}, have engaged to the proposition, that markets do not work in a simple and idealized way and therefore nation states mainly steer the actions of their citizens by disincentivize.
 If you break the law, you either pay or go to jail\cite{atzori2017}.
-Similar mechanisms, e.g. burning the staked funds\footnote{Staking simply stands for holding a cryptocurrency in a wallet for a fixed period, then earning interest on it.}, are hard-coded into a blockchain protocol as with "Proof-of-Stake"\footnote{Ethereum Wiki (2020): Proof of Stake.
-Available online at https://eth.wiki/en/concepts/proof-of-stake-faqs}.
+Similar mechanisms, e.g. burning the staked funds\footnote{Staking simply stands for holding a cryptocurrency in a wallet for a fixed period, then earning interest on it.}, are hard-coded into a blockchain protocol as with "Proof-of-Stake" \cite{pos2017}.